 Ana seemed particularly interested in the enchanted clothing, eyeing the glyphs embroidered into the cloth with a magnifying glass that she pulled out of a pocket.
 “That’s a very elegant solution.
 I’ll have to write father about it,” she muttered.

-Westbay was interested in the divination supplies, staring at an artistic deck of cards and a rune-inscribed basin for far-viewing.
+Westbay focused on the divination supplies, staring at an artistic deck of cards and a rune-inscribed basin for far-viewing.
 “This is what Aberford Thorndyke used to catch the hen-thief terrorizing that rural village!” he exclaimed, grinning at her, his earlier ire forgotten.
 Westbay was taking seven classes this term, the last of which was Divination.

 Sebastien grimaced at the reminder of her own struggles with that field of magic.
 If only she could foist the work off onto someone like him.
 She sighed at the thought.
 ‘Even if I could find someone to do it, I couldn’t afford to hire them.’

 A big book on a pedestal listed the other things she could buy, going into detail about what exactly she would be purchasing.
-In addition to access to better cafeteria food, a few other options were access to various upper sections of the library, private tutoring with University student aids of different levels and areas of expertise, and a list of the available—increasingly luxurious—dorm rooms.
-If she could afford it, she could live in a penthouse suit with a built in kitchen and bathroom, all in pale marble and dark granite, and eat purple lobster three times a week.
+In addition to purchasing better cafeteria food, there was also access to various upper sections of the library, private tutoring with University student aides of different levels and areas of expertise, and a list of the available—increasingly luxurious—dorm rooms.
+If she could afford it, she could live in a penthouse suite with a built-in kitchen and bathroom, all in pale marble and dark granite, and eat purple lobster three times a week.

 Sebastien could afford some of the less interesting components and alchemy products, but nothing she particularly needed, and nothing she could resell for a good sum.

 But the possibility had reminded her that she did have some things she didn’t need.

 Instead of accompanying Anastasia and Westbay to the library, she dropped off her new practice components from Practical Casting in her dorm cubicle and left for Oliver’s house.